Estey: Coaticook takes season opener over Sherbrooke

 CABC Admin

-The Big Bill de Coaticook and Expos de Sherbrooke had the honor of kicking off the 2026 Ligue de Baseball majeur du Quebec regular season.
-They kicked off a very busy opening weekend of play which saw all 11 LBMQ teams in action to open the season.
+The Big Bill de Coaticook and Expos de Sherbrooke had the honour of kicking off the 2026 Ligue de Baseball majeur du Quebec regular season.

 The visiting Sherbrooke Expos would get on the board first as they would plate a pair of runs to open the game at Stade Julien Morin in Coaticook.
-The Big Bill would came back with two of their own in the home half of the inning to tie the score.
+The Big Bill would come back with two of their own in the home half of the inning to tie the score.
 Each team scored in the third.

-Simon Pierre-Soumis led the way offensively for the Big Bill going 1-for-3 with a double, a run scored and three RBIs.
+Simon Pierre-Soumis led the way offensively for the Big Bill, going 1-for-3 with a double, a run scored and three RBIs.
 Jacob Carroll was 2-for-3 with a double, a run and an RBI while Xavier Langlois was 2-for-4 with a double, a run scored and an RBI.
 Julien Castagnier-Charlebois was also 2-for-4 with a pair of runs while Kyle Hazel doubled.

 For the Expos, they were led by Kirk Fryer who was 3-for-5 with a run scored and an RBI.
 Ismael Ballard was 3-for-4 with a pair of RBIs while Samuel Rajotte was 2-for-4 with an RBI.
-Benjamin De Grandpre was 2-for-3 with a pairof singles while Philippe Dion was 1-for-3 with a walk, a run scored and an RBI.
+Benjamin De Grandpre was 2-for-3 with a pair of singles while Philippe Dion was 1-for-3 with a walk, a run scored and an RBI.

 On the mound, Coaticook used four different arms with Oscar Rodriguez drawing the start.
-He tossed four innings allowing three runs == two earned -- on 10 hits while striking out three.
-Yun Sinkeun started the fifth inning and allow three runs -- two earned -- on no hits and a pair of walks without recording an out.
-Raul Rodriguez followed him tossing an inning allowing no runs on two hits and striking out two in collecting the win.
-Sora Sakashita would throw the last two innings allowing no runs and one hit with two strikeouts.
+He tossed four innings, allowing three runs — two earned — on 10 hits while striking out three.
+Yun Sinkeun started the fifth inning and permitted three runs — two earned — on no hits and a pair of walks without recording an out.
+Raul Rodriguez followed him, tossing an inning allowing no runs on two hits and striking out two in collecting the win.